jaeksoft/opensearchserver/src/doc/en/documentation/tutorials%7Cgetting_started%7C3/how_to_quickly_crawl_a_website_and_create_a_search_engine.md

-Thanks to tutorial you will quickly learn how to use several awesome features of [OpenSearchServer](http://www.open-search-server.com/fr).

-This tutorial has been made for OpenSearchServer 1.5.0 to teach you how to:
+This quick OpenSearchServer 1.5.0 tutorial will teach you how to:

 * **crawl a website**
 * **set up a search index**